Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Floer theory on toric surfaces

 \subsection{Tropical interpretation of the potentials for toric semi-Fano surfaces}

-We end this section with finding out the relationship between the bulk-deformed superpotential of a toric Fano surface and the superpotential of a toric semi-Fano surface obtained from the Fano surface by toric blowup.
-Any toric semi-Fano surface can be obtained in this way, with the exception of the Hirzebruch surface $\mathbb{F}_2 = \mathbb{P}(\mathscr{O}_{\mathbb{P}^1}\oplus \mathscr{O}_{\mathbb{P}^1}(-2))$.
+We end this section by examining the relationship between the bulk-deformed superpotential of a compact toric Fano surface and the superpotential of a compact toric semi-Fano surface obtained from the Fano surface by toric blowup.
+Any compact toric semi-Fano surface can be obtained in this way, with the exception of the Hirzebruch surface $\mathbb{F}_2 = \mathbb{P}(\mathscr{O}_{\mathbb{P}^1}\oplus \mathscr{O}_{\mathbb{P}^1}(-2))$.
 This process provides a means for calculating the superpotential on any toric semi-Fano surface (except $\mathbb{F}_2$) using a tropical calculation on a toric Fano surface.